 Regular intense training would be a good start, alongside a diet rich in protein.
 Plenty of sleep is also recommended to aid recovery.

 Finally, you may want to check out some proven muscle builders.
-You can review some of our choices by clicking the link found below.
+You can review some of our choices here.